Doodlebug disaster: Trains

-The "doodlebug" concerned, No. 4648, a PRR class GEW275, was a self-propelled, gas-electric rail car that used gasoline to generate electricity to power its traction motors; it was one of 6 built in 1928 by Pullman/Electro-Motive.
+The "doodlebug" concerned, No. 4648, a PRR class GEW275, was a self-propelled, gas-electric rail car that used gasoline to generate electricity to power its traction motors; it was one of six built in 1928 by Pullman/Electro-Motive.
 It had departed Hudson at 5:49 pm on its usual 13 mi run south to Akron on a warm summer evening with 46 people aboard.
-At the same time, a freight train composed of two Pennsylvania Railroad I1SA 2-10-0 locomotives and 73 freight cars was traveling from Columbus to Cleveland departed Arlington in Akron heading north.
+At the same time, a freight train composed of two Pennsylvania Railroad I1SA 2-10-0 locomotives, 73 freight cars and a caboose traveling from Columbus to Cleveland departed Arlington in Akron heading north.

 Collision

 Within 10 minutes, both had met with disaster; the doodlebug should have pulled into a siding at Silver Lake to allow the freight to pass through the single-track railway section at that point, but instead, it continued southward.
 Although both trains braked, their combined speed was 55 mph when they collided at 5:58 pm.
 The engineer, conductor, and a railroad employee managed to jump free, though they were badly injured; no one else on the doodlebug survived.
 As the lead freight engine telescoped 12 ft into the railcar, the doodlebug's 350 usgal gasoline tank ruptured and sprayed the interior of the coach with burning fuel, as the doodlebug was pushed over 500 ft up the track by the momentum of the heavy freight train (which remained on the track); "flames shooting out 25 feet" [7.6 m] in all directions.
 The medical examiner determined that only nine passengers were killed on impact, the rest were burned to death.
 Firemen fought the blaze for 45 minutes, but several hours were needed before the bodies could be removed; most required saws to separate them from the seats to which they had been fused by the flames.
 Ambulances soon gathered at the scene, but only the three railroad employees needed to be taken to a hospital; instead, they took the charred bodies to funeral homes.